domkris/AuthDemo/README.md

 # AuthDemo: .NET Web API Authorization and Authentication Demo & Tutorial

-AuthDemo is a .NET Web API application designed to provide a practical learning demonstration of implementing authorization and authentication mechanisms in a .NET Web API application.
+AuthDemo is a .NET Web API application designed to provide a practical learning demonstration of implementing authorization and authentication mechanisms in a .NET Web API application using JWT.
 Additionally, it showcases chore management functionalities, serving as a educational example of integrating these features into simulated and some real-world scenarios.

 ## Table of Contents